Hossein Rouhani

 Hossein Rouhani (حسین روحانی, also Romanized as "Hoseyn Rūhānī"; born August 19, 1983, in Tehran) is an Iranian karateka who competed in the 2006 Asian Games in the 60 kg division and won the gold medal.
 He is originally from the city of Zanjan.

+Personal life

+On 8 February 2026, Hosseini posted a joint Instagram statement with fellow karateka Hassan Rouhani and Mehran Behnamfar concerning the arrest of fellow world karate champion Jasem Vishkaei for supporting the 2025–2026 Iranian protests, stating that "Jasem has done nothing but serve Iran.
+Heroes have no place in prison.".